Skyscanner/backpack/decisions/flowfixme.md

 If you need to do this in future, add the same comment.
 Using this format will allow us to easily find and remove the suppression comments once a better solution is found.

 We should revisit this occasionally to see if we can remove the comments.
 The last time we attempted this was April 2020.
+[This PR](https://github.com/facebook/flow/pull/7569), open as of April 8th, may fix the problem.

 In all other cases, you shouldn't opt out of Flow.
 If there's a legitimate bug in Flow and you have to opt out, add a comment to explain, linking to a GitHub issue where possible.